 Umpire: Going in the Umpire may line up at his normal depth (6-9 yards off the LOS).
 However, as the distance of the snap from the goal line shortens to less than 5 yards, he needs to adjust accordingly to be at a depth where he can assist on judging whether the ball made it to the end zone while it remained alive.
 He can best do this when he is positioned about 3 yards deep in the end zone.
-He must also be able to come quickly and easily to the LOS on passing plays as he must now judge whether the ball and/or the passer crossed the LOS (the Line Judge's responsibility on snaps outside the 10 yard line).
-Going out, coverage is the same as in a mid-field scrimmage play.
+When the ball is snapped on or inside EITHER team's 10 yard line, U is primarily responsible to rule if a pass crossed the line or if the passer was beyond the line.
 On plays with ball into end zone by Team A, use "hands to the chest" signal to assist wing officials in calling TD or successful non-kick try.